 BREASTFEEDING AND OBESITY OR PCOS

-Women with overweight and obesity have lower breastfeeding initiation rates and there is greater risk of early breastfeeding cessation.
-For example in Australia, breastfeeding initiation was 95% for normal-weight women, 93% for overweight women and 87% for obese women.
-At 6 months, 64% of normal-weight women were breastfeeding, compared with 54% of overweight and 44% of obese women.
-Obese women are at particularly high risk of stopping breastfeeding in the first week (odds ratio of 2.5, adjusted for caesarean birth and other factors).
+People with overweight and obesity have lower breastfeeding initiation rates and there is greater risk of early breastfeeding cessation.
+For example in Australia, breastfeeding initiation was 95% for those who were normal-weight, 93% for those who were overweight and 87% for those who were obese.
+At 6 months, 64% of normal-weight people were breastfeeding, compared with 54% of overweight and 44% of obese people.
+Obese parents are at particularly high risk of stopping breastfeeding in the first week (odds ratio of 2.5, adjusted for caesarean birth and other factors).

 Key themes to explain lower breastfeeding initiation and maintenance are: